 Vinny Ferraro is a long-time mindfulness practitioner and instructor and a nationally recognized leader in designing and implementing interventions for at-risk adolescents.

-The child of an incarcerated father, Vinny spent the majority of his teenage life hustling and living on the streets.
+The child of an incarcerated father, Ferraro spent most of his teenage life hustling and living on the streets.
 In 1987, after recovering from drug addiction, he began leading youth groups in drug rehabilitation centers, juvenile halls, schools and half-way houses through the Hospitals and Institutions Program of Narcotics Anonymous.
-Vinny continued this work for nearly a decade before transitioning to a more intensive focus on mindfulness and emotional intelligence work.
+He continued this work for nearly a decade before transitioning to a more intensive focus on mindfulness and emotional intelligence work.

-Vinny became Training Director of the Mind Body Awareness Project (MBA) in 2008, and is the principle author of MBA’s mindfulness-based curriculum for incarcerated youth.
-Vinny has received national media coverage for his work with adolescents; he is the subject of the MTV series “If You Really Knew Me…”
+Ferraro became training director of the Mind Body Awareness Project (MBA) in 2008, and is the principle author of MBA’s mindfulness-based curriculum for incarcerated youth.
+He has received national media coverage for his work with adolescents and he is the subject of the MTV series, If You Really Knew Me.

-Vinny Ferraro also leads meditation retreats for adults nationwide.
+Ferraro also leads meditation retreats for adults nationwide.
 “All my work revolves around the same conversation,” Ferraro says in a profile about him in Tricycle magazine.
 “What is freedom beyond conditions?
 Beyond this school, this prison, this hood, whatever your conditions are?
 Do your conditions lead inevitably to suffering?
 No, they don’t.
 Only a being’s perspective leads to suffering.”